AndrewAtLarge/BibUpdate/README.rst

   -w  --warnings              Print only warnings when updating entries -v, --version               Print version and exit

-bibupdate_ does not change your original database file.
+**Note:** bibupdate_ does not change your original database file.
 Instead, it creates a new file with the name *updated_file.bib*, if your original file was *file.bib*.
 As described below, you should check the new file for errors.